Certificate IV in Community Services

 - Community sector activities, including working with groups and communities, social planning, advocacy and social action, assistance to other organisations.

-This program is designed in consultation with industry partners including:
+This course is designed in consultation with industry partners including:

 - Anglicare Victoria